DELTAMEM: Incremental Experience Memory for LLM Agents via Residual Trees

 Article Content

 From source RSS / original summaryarXiv:2606.
-03083v1 Announce Type: new Abstract: Large Language Model (LLM)-based agents increasingly rely on memory to learn from experiences over continual interactions.
+03083v1 Announce Type: new Abstract: (LLM)-based agents increasingly rely on memory to learn from experiences over continual interactions.
 However, storing experiences as independent, flat units leads to substantial redundancy and retrieval conflicts, as similar episodes repeat overlapping content and subtle scene variations cause retrieved memories to offer contradictory guidance.

 To address this, we introduce residual experience, positing that newly acquired experience is often an incremental variation of existing knowledge.
 We propose DeltaMem, a framework that organizes experience memory into two independent residual trees, one storing goal-conditioned task experience as reusable skills and another for scene-level environment knowledge.